 According to Dr. Howard, applications and deposits are up for the coming academic year.
 As it relates to the percentage of combined first year and transfer application increases, Fredonia led the SUNY system this last year.
-Comprehensive colleges have shown an overall decrease of approximately 6% in applications, however; Fredonia had an overall Fall 2019 application increase of 2.3%.
-Fredonia's prospective incoming class will consist of students from 1,119 different high schools, 92 colleges, born in 44 different states and 82 different countries.
+Comprehensive colleges have shown an overall decrease of approximately 6 percent in applications, however; Fredonia had an overall Fall 2019 application increase of 2.3%.
+Fredonia's incoming class will consist of students from 1,119 different high schools, 92 colleges, born in 44 different states and 82 different countries.
 Fifty-one students are valedictorian or salutatorian of their graduating high school class.
 The incoming students are fluent in 59 languages other than English and include 3,350 varsity athletes and 577 National Honor Society members.
 Accepted students include 1,841 interested in theatre, 1,386 interested in dance, 1,725 who play an instrument and 1,665 who perform in a choir.
 Eighty-nine of these students have already performed in Carnegie Hall.
 Additionally, these same accepted students have already completed 509,000 hours of community service.

 Dr. Howard said the number of registered returning students is also up this fall over last year.
-Even more exciting, Fredonia's residence halls are close to 100% full.
+Even more exciting, Fredonia's residence halls are close to 100 percent full.
 The University Townhouses reached 87% capacity -- a new campus record.
-Prior to this coming year, occupancy at the Townhouses never exceeded 80%.
-As of May 7, the campus received 1,142 deposits, or 72% of its total admissions goal; a slight increase over last year.
+Prior to this coming year, occupancy at the Townhouses has never exceeded 80%.
+As of May 7, the campus received 1,142 deposits, or 72 percent of its total admissions goal; a slight increase over last year.

-Mr. Russell Diethrick asked what continues to attract outstanding students to Fredonia.
-Dr. Howard said Fredonia's quality education, caring staff, and positive reputation help with recruitment efforts.
-It's common for Fredonia students to recruit other students because of their own experience.
+Mr. Russell Diethrick asked what continues to attract these outstanding students to Fredonia.
+Dr. Howard explained that Fredonia offers a quality education and a positive reputation.
+Fredonia also has a caring staff.
+It's common for Fredonia students to recruit other students because of their own experience at Fredonia.
 The number of award ceremonies and masterwork concerts recently held on campus are a true testament of why Fredonia is so special.